US-North Korea summit 'depends on Kim'

 Trump-Kim summit 'depends on Kim' - Mike Pompeo

-The planned summit between US President Donald Trump and Kim Jong-il depends on the North Korean leader, US Secretary of State Mike Pompeo has said.
+The planned summit between US President Donald Trump and Kim Jong-un depends on the North Korean leader, US Secretary of State Mike Pompeo has said.

 The event is scheduled for 12 June in Singapore, but the North has said it may cancel if the US insists on it giving up nuclear weapons.